dapphub/dai-semantics/dai.md

                 | "setWay"     [strict]   //  update the holder fee (interest rate)
                 | "shut"       [strict]   //  close a cup
                 | "vent"       [strict]   //  process a caged tub
                 | "wipe"       [strict]   //  repay some portion of your existing sai debt
-                | "throw"

-  syntax AExp ::= Value | Address
-                | "air"           //  get the amount of backing collateral
+  syntax AExp ::= "air"           //  get the amount of backing collateral
                 | "axe"           //  get the liquidation penalty
                 | "caged"         //  get time of cage event (= 0 if system is not caged)
                 | "chi"           //  get the internal debt price